Lascar33/pyParametableEquationsPlot/README.md

-# Project Title
-Lascar's parametable equation plot !
+# Lascar's parametable equation plot

 Plot 10 equations using Python formula.
 The Python Math Library and all its functions are available.
 For more information, refer to the [Python Math Library documentation](https://docs.python.org/3/library/math.html).